Last updated: 12-Nov-2008

 How do I install/benchmark/use the client(s)?

-Please read this section in its entirety before using the client!
-It should answer a lot of questions resulting in unnecessary mail.
+You don't need to read this page in its entirety before using the client, most of it is self explanatory, but it should answer a lot of questions.
 For the client executable names below, substitute dnetc_68k and dnetc_PPC for dnetc_xxx as appropriate.

-After you have done that, read the Top 10 FAQ, this answers (guess what :) the Top 10 Frequently Asked Questions.
+Also see the Top 10 FAQ, this answers the Top 10 Frequently Asked Questions.

 Then there is the Distributed Net FAQ-O-Matic.